oliveiraleosilva87/oliveiraleosilva87/README.md

 I'm a Lead Data Engineer, PSM and PSPO certified!
 ------------------------------------

-About me: Lead Data Engineer at Samsung SDS Latin America, Scrum PSM and PSPO certified, with over 08 years of experience working with data engineering, data analytics and team management.
+About me: Lead Data Engineer, Scrum PSM and PSPO certified, with over 08 years of experience working with data engineering, data analytics and team management.

 My main specialties are:
   - Build ETL/ELT systems and data pipelines